 - Ski passes are free for kids under 6 and there are big discounts for older children too.
 Sometimes you can take advantage of family rates or special weekend family rates as well.

-- Some ski rental companies provide children’s ski equipment free of charge with a rental of ski equipment for the parents.
+- Some ski rental companies provide children’s ski equipment free of charge when you rent ski equipment for the parents.

 Affordable hotels for a family ski vacation in Switzerland